akeneo/pim-helpcenter/content/updates/2020-06/3-manually-execute-naming-conventions-on-assets.md

 ![Unitary execution](../img/unitary-execution.png)

-- or in the `product link rules` tab of your asset family (it's a mass action that executes the naming convention on all the assets of this asset family).
+- for an asset family, under the `product link rules` tab of your asset family - the naming convention will be applied to all assets belonging to this family.

 ![Mass execution](../img/mass-execution.png)